typegoose/typegoose/docs/api/decorators/prop.md

 It should be noted that using this method no typegoose transformations or warnings will be applied to what is inside `Passthrough.raw` (like `type: () => Class` will not be translated, it will stay as-is).
 :::

-There is also a option to set the `Passthrough` class to `direct` mode (with the second parameter), this will mean that absolutlely no typegoose process is applied (everything has to be done manually), see [Passthrough-Class#Direct](#passthrough-direct).
+There is also a option to set the `Passthrough` class to `direct` mode (with the second parameter), this will mean that absolutely no typegoose process is applied (everything has to be done manually), see [Passthrough-Class#Direct](#passthrough-direct).

 Example for `PropType.NONE`: